-- 10. While acknowledging the importance of other dimensions of organizational culture, such as innovation and adaptability, as well as staff morale and well-being, these were excluded from the scope of this evaluation due to limited time and resources. - 11.
-This evaluation focused primarily on mission personnel's perceptions about the selected dimensions of organizational culture.
-Corroborating information was used where possible but was not available for many perceptions.
-It is, therefore, important to acknowledge that perceptions might not always reflect reality. - 12.
-Some of the evaluation findings, particularly with regard to oversight matters, also relate to the work of OIOS.
-Due to the inherent conflict of interest, this report did not make any recommendations specific to OIOS to address them.
+10. Limited time and resources did not allow the inclusion of other dimensions of organizational culture, such as innovation and adaptability or staff morale and well-being.

+11. The evaluation report is focused primarily on the perceptions of mission personnel about the selected dimensions of organizational culture.
+Corroborating information was used where possible, but was not available for many perceptions.
+It is important to acknowledge that perceptions may not always reflect reality.

+12. Some of the evaluation findings, in particular with regard to oversight matters, also relate to the work of the Office of Internal Oversight Services.
+Due to the inherent conflict of interest, the present report does not make any recommendations specific to the Office of Internal Oversight Services.